Amanda in fall

 Rocky River Reservation, near Berea Falls

-Fall color in the Cleveland area generally peaks in the second half of October.
+Fall color in the Cleveland area generally peaks in middle to the end of October.
 The exact dates vary year to year based on weather patterns, but the latter half of the month is usually a safe bet to go leaf-peeping.

 The best places to see fall color near Cleveland